MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 5. The buffer (B) is immediately available (free): the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the buffer (B)'s address.
 6. The Graphics Engine is now unlocked.
-7. Before the very first drawing, this strategy copies the regions to restore from the old back buffer (A) to the new back buffer (B).
+7. Before the very first drawing, this strategy copies the regions to restore from the previous back buffer (A) to the new back buffer (B).
 8. Some drawings are performed in the drawing buffer (B).
 9. A second ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 10. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
-11. The system is locked: the LCD driver does not use yet the buffer (A) as source buffer.
+11. The system is locked: the LCD driver does not use the buffer (A) as source buffer yet.
 12. As soon as the LCD driver *uses* the buffer (A) (the LCD driver keeps using this buffer to refresh the LCD), the buffer (C) becomes available (free).

    * buffer (A): current LCD driver's buffer